Cristina-MariaG/JAM_APP/Readme.md

 - back : http://localhost:8213/

+To connect as admin :
+email : admin@admin.com
+password :adminlovejam

 ## Running the tests in dev mode
 Run the tests directly inside the dev containers

 Frontend :
-- run in front/ folder:
+- run in front/ folder (cd front): docker exec jam-front npm run test

 - npm run test        (to run all the tests)
 - npm run watch        (to run all the tests but keep alive to track changes)
 - npm run coverage     (for coverage report)